 I am currently a postdoctoral researcher at the Department of Psychology at Stanford University, working with Professors Hazel Rose Markus and Jeanne L. Tsai.
 As a behavioral scientist and cultural scholar, I am broadly interested in how culture influences our ability to live in just and caring relations—with one another and with the natural worlds.
-My research explores the role of culture in three inter-related areas to foster socio-ecological well-being.
-First, I examine how culture shapes climate communication and practices, identifying how people in diverse communities think, feel, and act in regards to global climate adaptation.
-Second, I investigate how culture shapes human-nature relations, contrasting dualistic and ecological cultural models that shape current efforts to build a sustainable future.
-Third, I study how culture shapes technological innovation—particularly what people want from AI—and how the use of AI shifts culture in organizational contexts.
+I investigate cultural foundations of a sustainable future across three domains: climate adaptation, human-nature relationships, and sustainable workplaces.

 Methodologically, I pursue a mode of inquiry that is both empirical and imaginative, elevating overlooked experiences, practices, and knowledge to foster possibilities of care and justice.
-I integrate surveys and experiments, cultural product analysis, fabulation, and participatory action frameworks.
-Throughout my work, I approach “culture” as historically derived meaning frameworks and their enactments in individual psyches, interpersonal interactions, social practices, artifacts, and institutions.
-My research aims to build and apply a science of meaning for deeply understanding ourselves through culture and for cultivating shared agency across differences to tackle planetary challenges.
-I believe the presence and possibilities of the “other” is of a gifted nature, not to be feared, denied, or controlled, but to be in creative and enriching relations with.
+I integrate surveys and experiments, media analysis, fabulation, computational methods, and participatory action frameworks.
+My research aims to build and apply a science of meaning for deeply understanding ourselves and for cultivating shared agency across differences to tackle planetary challenges.

 I was born in a lovely small city with a lot of rivers and lakes in Jiangsu Province, China.
 I later came to the U.S. for graduate school.
 I received my Ph.D. from Stanford Graduate School of Business, where I was lucky to be advised by Professor Brian S. Lowery.
 Outside research, I also make poems, songs, and dance pieces usually together with my ukulele.

-Research interests: shared agency for climate action, cultural models of human-nature relations, culture and smart technologies, socio-ecological wellbeing
+Research interests: culturally resonant sustainability and climate action, behavioral change, cultural models of human-nature relations, organizational culture and future of work

 August 2025